torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 <cpu number>,...,<cpu number>-<cpu number>

-Note that for the special case of a range one can split the range into equal sized groups and for each group use some amount from the beginning of that
+Analte that for the special case of a range one can split the range into equal sized groups and for each group use some amount from the beginning of that
 group: